of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 Section 10.7: General Member Meetings

-A meeting of the Members shall be held every two years as determined by the Board for amendment of the bylaws and the transaction of other business.
+A meeting of the Members shall be held every two years as determined by the Board for the transaction of Corporation business.
 The Board shall choose the date of this meeting.

 Section 10.8: Special Member Meetings